AshfaqSourav/Findit-App-Automation/README.md

 Step-2: Start appium server

-    1. terminal/cmd/bash -> appium
-    2. you can run individual tests or multiple tests at a time from testng.xml file.
+    1. you can run individual tests or multiple tests at a time from testng.xml file.
-    3. you can run using groups eg mvn test -Dgroups=sanitySuite
+    2. you can run using groups eg mvn test -Dgroups=sanitySuite

 ### How It Works?
 Test script sends a command (e.g., "Tap this button").